Brenda-Chuang/Airbnb-Hosting-Insights-in-Australia-Project/README.md

 6. Who are the dominant hosts in the identified location?
 Provide detailed information including but not limited to their tenure, number of listings, and estimated revenue for the next 30 days. <br/>

-The goal is to equip potential hosts with actionable insights to make informed decisions about their Airbnb investments.
+The goal is to equip potential hosts with actionable insights to make informed decisions about their Airbnb investments. <br/>

+## Data Collection

+The data was collected from Inside Airbnb (https://insideairbnb.com/get-the-data/). <br/>
+The downloaded dataset includes the following: <br/>
+1. Sydney, New South Wales, Australia
+2. Melbourne, Victoria, Australia
+3. Brisbane, Queensland, Australia
+4. Western Australia, Western Australia, Australia